lasystuff/PsychMelt-Rewrite-mirror/README.md

 #### This engine borrows a lot from various engines:

-- Modchart backend, "Epic!" rating from Andromeda Engine
+- Modchart from Andromeda Engine

 - Note splashes from Forever Engine

-- Double ghosts from Nebula's Psych Fork

 #### ToDo (by priority)